nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 7. ```CommandResult``` with the sizes of the 3 filtered lists is created and returned.

 Design decisions:
-- Name, address, email and phone attributes allows substring searching.
+- Name, address, email, phone, tags and medical qualification attributes allow substring searching.
   - Easier to search with only partial information available.
 - When multiple attributes and stated, the result must match all instead of any.
   - The search should narrow the field with each additional new attribute for a more targeted result.
 - Related pairings are also shown during the search.
   - Provides a comprehensive search results where all information related to the people found are shown.
+- People with Available dates that contain the specified dates or have no available dates will be found when searching with the specified dates.
+  - They are found because they are available on the specified dates.

 ### Pairing and unpairing of elderly and volunteers